 I know I just told you above to compete on price, but believe me, I don't think we should all sell things really cheap!

-Ebay stores are really good for one-of-a-kind type items that might take awhile to sell.
+eBay stores are really good for one-of-a-kind type items that might take awhile to sell.
 That's because you only pay about 20 cents per month per item (plus about a $15 monthly store fee).
-Some items just won't sell in a 7-day time period, but may very well sell within a few months or a year.
+Some items just won't sell in a seven day time period, but may very well sell within a few months or a year.
 These items only interest a small number of people.
 They should be somewhat uncommon because if there are lots of auction listings for your item, those auctions will show up in the search results, but not your store listing.
 However if you are one of only a few people who have the item, you can put it in your store and wait for the right buyer. (**2011 update—This has changed... if you have multiples of the same item, stores are also a good idea now!
-Learn about how Ebay Best Match works for more information.)
+Learn about how eBay Best Match works for more information.)

 Try enabling the best offer feature on your fixed-priced listings.
-Now, Ebay allows buyers to make 3 offers, and sellers can also make counteroffers.
-You can also specify the lowest amount you will accept and have Ebay automatically decline lower offers.
+Now, eBay allows buyers to make three offers, and sellers can also make counteroffers.
+You can also specify the lowest amount you will accept and have eBay automatically decline lower offers.

 How to Make More Money on Ebay

-There are really only three ways to make more money on Ebay:
+Increasing eBay sales is one of the ways to make more money.
+And, there are really only three ways to make more money on eBay.